tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 could include NewConnectionId in packets sent on the new path to make sure that the subsequent path validation can use fresh CIDs.

-Note that this is not possible in DTLS 1.2 since CIDs have the same life-span of the connection.
+Note that DTLS 1.2 does not offer the ability to request new CIDs during the session lifetime since CIDs have the same life-span of the connection.
 Therefore, deployments that use DTLS in multihoming environments and are concerned about that SHOULD refuse to use CIDs in DTLS 1.2 and switch to DTLS 1.3.